Formfeed-UK/nova-dependable-panel/README.md

 ```

 ### Known Issues
-- There was one but I can't remember what it was
+- There was one but I can't remember what it was (its not the one below)
+- Fields in the panel changed by dependsOn do not resolve properly when saving one set, editing that resource, swapping to the other set, and back again.
+Fix is known but its late, thats a future me problem.

 ## License